hayesall/hayesall.github.io/_pages/cv.md

 Education
 ---

 **Doctor of Philosophy (Ph.D.)
-Computer Science**
+Health Informatics**
-Erik Jonnson School of Engineering & Computer Science
+School of Informatics, Computing, and Engineering
-The University of Texas at Dallas, Richardson, TX
+Indiana University, Bloomington, IN

 **Bachelor of Science (B.S.)
 Computer Science**